Skip to content

 Consider the Lot Size

 The purpose of the manufactured home is another factor you should consider when choosing the lot size.
 If you're planning to rent out the home, buying a smaller parcel may better fit your financial goals.
-But if you intend to live in the home and have plans to grow a garden or get different amenities, like a swimming pool, outdoor sauna or kitchen, and/or a large patio, you may want to buy a larger piece of land.
+If you plan to live there and want things like a garden, pool, sauna, outdoor kitchen, or big patio.
+You may need a larger lot.

 Consider Utilities